SwissCore92/swisscore-tba-lite/README.md

 ### Create and activate a virtual Environment
 While this is optional, it's highly recommended to use a virtual environment to avoid conflicts with other Python projects.
-It's also a save place to store you bot Token.
+It's also a save place to store your Telegram Bot API token.

 Open a Terminal in a work directory of your choice.